Thertzlor/Revenant/README.md

 I want to be able to generate a proper Developer documentation eventually, and I'm working on writing instructions for defining custom macros.

+## On the possibility of cutting out LGS altogether
+At some point in the future it would be really neat to have to lug LGS around, especially if it would enable cross-platform support.

+There are several tools to rebind G600 and gaming mice in general for linux but most of them work by manipulating the on-board memory on the mouse itself.
+That's cool but it's not a replacement since the on-board capabilities are fairly limited.

+What is actually needed is a program that actively reads the raw G-Key events from the mouse, at which point variant of Revenant running as a standalone server could receive and process them with some library to simulate key presses just like LGS does.
+If this was possible, and if the majority of the LGS lua API could be reimplemented using some other libraries I would gladly expand the scope of this project.

 # Contributing
 Help and improvements are always welcome, especially should there be any bugs or oddities involving Logitech devices that I don't have access to.
 If you want to contribute just make sure to be familiar with the limitations of the LGS lua environment, which can be quite restrictive.

 # Credits
 * G-Max and ll.project, two lua libraries that inspired a lot of *Revenant's* functionality a decade ago, by now they seem lost to time.